-Glue records ≠ A record replacement
+Glue records is not A record replacement

 Someone recently reached out to me discussing DNS and as that person started taking deep dive in DNS, he came across the glue records.
 He asked me “Why not just use A records on a sub-zone with glue record at the parent zone”?